Lubomyr Melnyk

 Lubomyr Melnyk (born December 22, 1948) is a composer and pianist of Ukrainian origin.

-Melnyk is noted for his continuous music, a piano technique based on extremely rapid notes and complex note-series, usually with the sustain pedal held down to generate harmonic overtones and sympathetic resonances.
+Melnyk is noted for his 'continuous music', a piano technique featuring extremely rapid notes and complex note-series, usually with the sustain pedal held down to generate harmonic overtones and sympathetic resonances.
 "This is a completely-completely different piano universe from everything that has existed before", Melnyk explains.

 Music

 Melnyk links his piano technique to his national identity.
 "This music would not exist at all if I were not Ukrainian.
 Our distinguishing feature is that we tend to sacrifice ourselves.
-Ukrainians are self-sacrificing for things that are important to them".Melnyk plays rapid sequences thanks to his ability to play up to 19 notes per second with each hand.
+Ukrainians are self-sacrificing for things that are important to them".Melnyk often plays rapid sequences, and can play up to 19 notes per second with each hand.
 These overtones blend or clash according to harmonic changes.
-Most of his music is for piano, but he has also composed chamber music and orchestral works.
+Most of his music is for the solo piano, but he has also composed chamber music and orchestral works where he plays the continuous piano and is accompanied by musicians with other instruments, for example: "The End of the World" or "Vocalises and Antiphons".
+Some pieces are performed for two pianos, where he plays over a recording of himself, for instance "Niche-Nourish-Niche-Xon".
 Of his technique, he has said:

 There's an act of creation.
 For this act of creation to happen every day the body of the pianist, and not just the fingers, but the entire body has to be transformed.
 Because in order to make these very small changes and very small decisions that I make when I'm creating music, or when I playing the music, it has to happen at a faster speed of time than any other music.
 The mind has to control many things.
 So the decisions happen in another dimension than what the fingers are doing.
 Part of my mind controls the fingers, part of my mind controls my hand, part of my mind is controlling my entire body, part of my mind is thinking about something else, and part of my mind is combining everything.
 For the body to be able to reach this enormous universe, which is huge, it has to be changed.
 This is what continuous music is about.